hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

     By default none is set.
 If none is set then a vlan is not set on the switch's network card.
     If this value is set it should match the vlan specified in by `vlan_id`.

+*   `vhd_temp_path` (string) - A separate path to be used for storing the VM's disk image.
+The purpose is to enable reading and writing to take place on different physical disks (read from VHD temp path, write to regular temp path while exporting the VM) to eliminate a single-disk bottleneck.

 -   `vlan_id` (string) - This is the vlan of the virtual machine's network card for the new virtual machine.
 By default none is set.
 If none is set then vlans are not set on the virtual machine's network card.

 -   `vm_name` (string) - This is the name of the virtual machine for the new virtual machine, without the file extension.
 By default this is "packer-BUILDNAME",